Waziup/smart-irrigation-waziapp/build-local/README.md

 	> ./push_sensor_test_value.sh 63bfeddd6e45da24473eca72 temperatureSensor_0 15

 assuming your capacitive device id is `63bfeddd6e45da24473eca6e` and your tensiometer device id is `63bfeddd6e45da24473eca72`.

+Resetting configuration
+---

+At any time, you can run again the starter-kit configuration script that will delete all devices and create a new initial configuration.

+	> cd intel-irris-waziapp-local
+	> cd build-local/scripts
+	> ./intel-irris-auto-config.sh

 Windows instructions
 ====